ppfeufer/aa-sov-timer/README.md

 ### Common Steps<a name="common-steps"></a>

 It is possible that some versions need some more changes.
-Always read the [release notes](https://github.com/ppfeufer/aa-sov-timer/releases) to find out more.
+Always read the [changelog] and/or [release notes](https://github.com/ppfeufer/aa-sov-timer/releases) to find out more.

 ## Changelog<a name="changelog"></a>

-See [CHANGELOG.md]
+See [CHANGELOG.md][changelog] for a detailed list of changes and improvements.

 ## Translation Status<a name="translation-status"></a>